jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 As shown in figure 1, the current architecture uses Azure Load Balancing in two instances:

--   Externally – to load balance web traffic between two Varnish Servers
+- Externally—to load balance web traffic between two Varnish Servers
--   Internally – to load balance traffic coming from the Varnish Servers to the Web Servers themselves
+- Internally—to load balance traffic coming from the Varnish Servers to the Web Servers themselves

 To enable Catraca Livre to perform A/B tests effectively, it is necessary to provide a means to control how much traffic is directed to the A and B versions of their website.
 In other words, we need to implement weighted load balancing.